Nizhal Nijamagiradhu: Soundtrack

+Reception

+Free India gave the film a positive review appreciating the screenplay, cast performances, photography and "revolutionary" ending.

 Legacy

 Actor Maadhu Balaji said, "I must have watched Nizhal Nijamagiradhu 40 to 50 times".
 In 2008, actor and TV host Bosskey named Nizhal Nijamagiradhu among his three most favourite films.
 In 2005, Kamal Haasan stated that Nizhal Nijamagirathu was far superior to Maro Charitra, another Balachander film he was also part of.